Soccer - Santos says that Portugal's results speak for themselves

-MOSCOW Portugal coach Fernando Santos said that his team's results spoke for themselves on Tuesday as the European champions prepared to face hosts Russia in the Confederations Cup.
+MOSCOW (Reuters) - Portugal coach Fernando Santos said that his team's results spoke for themselves on Tuesday as the European champions prepared to face hosts Russia in the Confederations Cup.

 Santos has constantly been questioned over his team's pragmatic style but said he was only interested in results - and with only one defeat in 21 competitive matches under his leadership, there was little to argue about.